talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let catalogId = 56; // Number | The ID of the catalog.
 You can find the ID in the Campaign Manager in **Account** > **Tools** > **Cart item catalogs**. let opts = {
-  'pageSize': 1000, // Number | The number of items in this response.
+  'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'withTotalResultSize': true, // Boolean | When this flag is set, the result includes the total size of the result, across all pages.
 This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.
-  'sku': "sku_example" // String | The SKU of the item.
+  'sku': ["null"], // [String] | Filter results by one or more SKUs.
+Must be exact match.
+  'productNames': ["null"] // [String] | Filter results by one or more product names.
+Must be exact match.
 };
 apiInstance.listCatalogItems(catalogId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);